eddwinpaz/eddwinpaz-blog/content/posts/write-message-on-lcd-screen-i2c-rust-language-and-esp32.md

 }
 ```

-now as you see we created A text and a Circle. take into account that you need to configure your baudrate, as well your
+Upon inspection, you'll notice that we've created a text and a circle.
+It's important to configure your baud rate, as well as your SCL and SDA GPIO pin peripherals to ensure proper functionality.
-scl and sda Gpio pin peripherals.

 ### Execute!

-Now we need to run the following commands.
+Now, execute the following commands:

 ```sh
 cargo build && cargo flash && cargo flash monitor